canonical/phone-docs/en/apps/html-5/tutorials/meanings-app-html5-tutorial.md

   1. Open a terminal.
 There are many ways.
 A quick way is Ctrl + Alt + T.
   2. Move to your app project directory.
-  3. Launch the app as follows:
+  3. Launch the app as follows: `$ ubuntu-html5-app-launcher --www=www`
-    $ ubuntu-html5-app-launcher --www=www

 Let’s take a closer look at that command:

-  * ubuntu-html5-app-launcher: This is the executable that launches the web container in which that HTML5 app runs.
+  * `ubuntu-html5-app-launcher`: This is the executable that launches the web container in which that HTML5 app runs.
 The container exposes built-in Ubuntu App Platform APIs that your app’s JavaScript can call directly.
-  * --www=www: This argument simply tells ubuntu-html5-app-launcher where to find the directory that contains the app’s HTML5 files.
+  * `--www=www`: This argument simply tells ubuntu-html5-app-launcher where to find the directory that contains the app’s HTML5 files.
 Currently, the HTML5 files are required to be in the www/ directory of the app project.

 ## Debugging the app’s JavaScript